SLO City Hall Finance & IT Offices

 Finance Office

-We are currently designing the Finance Department’s space to meet both operational needs and employee comfort.
+This project involved designing the Finance Department’s space to meet both operational needs and employee comfort.